Accommodation in the Netherlands

 Estate agents and housing agencies manage private rental housing.
 The rental price for these houses can be considerably higher than accommodation found through a municipal housing agency or a housing association.

-Major points to look for in the contract are:
+Major points to pay attention in the contract are:

-- The correct rental price ( and whether it includes service charges and energy bills, etc.).
+- The correct rental price ( and whether it includes service and energy charges, etc.).

 - The correct deposit.

 - Duration of the contract.
-Most are fixed for one year with a notice period of one (1) month from either party thereafter.
-If the house belongs to someone who might want it back at an inconvenient time (e.g. someone on assignment outside the Netherlands), it may be better to have a clause in the contract.
+Most contracts are signed for one year with a notice period of one (1) month from either party thereafter.
+If the house belongs to someone who might want it back before the end of the contract (e.g. someone on assignment outside the Netherlands), it may be better to have a clause in the contract.

 - A “diplomatic clause”.
 It is advisable for expats to insist on a clause allowing to break the contract quickly if they need to return to their home country unexpectedly.

-- The rental contract is mostly written in Dutch.
-If you have the assistance of a Relocation Service Company, ask for an English translation.
+- The rental contract is mostly written in Dutch, but you can always ask for an English translation.
 Sometimes the owner may have this too.